fedepaol/fedepaol.github.io/source/_posts/2017-04-16-android-okhttp-and-websockets.markdown

 ##Websockets
 Rest http calls are the most common interaction between Android apps and remote servers.
 However, there are some scenarios where the interaction is better handled via a persistent connection: think about a chat, or a multiplayer game where data flows in both directions and the server needs to push data to the clients and to be aware of which client are connected.

-This kind of scenario can be implemented through Websocketsi.
+This kind of scenario can be implemented through Websockets.

 ### OkHttp and Websockets